OpenGamma/ElSql/README.md

 * reading in an external file, such as a properties file

 This library focuses on the last of these - using an external file.
-It is designed for use with Spring, and uses the Spring SqlParameterSource class.
+It is a standalone library with no dependencies.
 The key benefit is a simple external file that a DBA can understand, something which is invaluable for later maintenance and debugging.